 The apps would also ease some of the burdens on the court system.
 Resources allocated for interpretation and translation services could be used for other purposes.
 Fewer errors and instances of miscommunication are also potential benefits.
 The built-in security mechanism would boost overall security and privacy as well.

 Besides, the apps would be cost-efficient.
 The use of serverless architecture would eliminate the need for dedicated system administrators and infrastructure that could be directed to other needs.
-The compute resources required to power the apps would be based on capacity used, so there would be no overprovisioning and paying for unused resources.
+The compute resources required to power the apps would be based on the capacity used, so there would be no overprovisioning and paying for unused resources.
 Resources could be easily scalable and accessed in milliseconds, not minutes, to meet fluctuating demand and high traffic periods.

 Is It Time to Talk?